adobe/adobe-sensei-ai-functions/module5.md

 ---
 layout: module
-title: Exercise 1&#58; Sensei Image Quality
+title: Exercise 1&#58; Adobe Sensei Image Quality
 ---

 ## Overview
-In this exercise you will use the **Adobe Sensei Image Quality** action to retrieve aesthetic scores for an image, including an overall quality score.
+In this exercise you will use the **Adobe Sensei Image Quality** function to retrieve aesthetic scores for an image, including an overall quality score.

 ## Steps
 1. Open the **Visual Studio Code** application on your worksation located under the **Applications** folder (or in the dock toolbar).